keb/brrrrrrrrrrr/README.md

 - Linux 6.8-rc3
 - bcachefs support w/ zstd compression
-- Recent Retroarch
+- Recent RetroArch
 - Sway
 - Upgradable and reset to factory
-- Ridiculous mode (like quick mode), disable by holding 'A' on startup
+- Ridiculous mode (like quick mode), enable by holding 'A' on startup

 ## How to build

+### Prerequisites

+- A recent Linux distribution (e.g., Ubuntu 20.04 or 22.04, but not 18.04)
+- Buildroot and its requirements, as described at https://buildroot.org/
+- Additionally, the package `libssl-dev` has to be installed

+There are several ways to set up such prerequisites, e.g.,

+- Using an existing Linux distribution, cloning buildroot https://github.com/buildroot/buildroot to `buildroot` and checking out tag `2023.11.1`
+- Using a docker, see `Dockerfile`
+- Using a VM, see `Vagrantfile`

+### Building the image

 1. Clone this repo to `brrrrrrrr`
-2. Clone buildroot https://github.com/buildroot/buildroot to `buildroot` and checkout tag `2024.11.1`
-3. In the buildroot dir, run `patch -p1 < /path/to/brrrrrrrr/buildroot.patch`
+2. In the buildroot dir, run `patch -p1 < /path/to/brrrrrrrr/buildroot.patch`
-4. Then run `make BR2_EXTERNAL=/path/to/BRRRRRRRRRR rgarc_defconfig`
+3. Then run `make BR2_EXTERNAL=/path/to/brrrrrrrr rgarc_defconfig`
-3. Run `make`
+4. Run `make -jN`, where `N` is the number of simultaneous jobs (consider available cpus, cores and hyperthreading)
-4. Image to flash will be in `output/images/BRRRRRRRRRR-rgarc.img`
+5. Image to flash will be in `output/images/BRRRRRRRRRR-rgarc.img`

-Or

-Check `Dockerfile`.
+Note that building the image can take anywhere from minutes to hours, depending mostly on the amount of CPUs/cores available.
+There are no notable hard disk space requirements.

 ## Usage